An Old Fashioned Weekly Homemaking Routine

 I love having a day where we are working outside together as a family.

-Gardening day is also a perfect time to tidy your front porch, wash your windows, and put out seasonal decorations.
+Gardening day is also a perfect time to tidy your front porch, wash your windows, and swap out seasonal decorations.

 In the winter, we use this day to focus on indoor seed starting, garden planning, or working on projects around the house.